frckbrice/pockerplay-backend/README.md

 ## Description

+[pockerplay](http://pockerplay.vercel.app) is an application that permits two players to exchange realtime data.

+## Play Game

-[pockerplay](http://pockerplay.vercel.app) is an application that permits two players to exchange realtime data. one player creates a set of choice options, make a choice, then to the to the second player for him to guess the choice made.
-If he finds, he gains one mark. if not, he gain nothing.
+One player connects to app, creates a set of choice options, make his choice, then send those choice options to the second player for him to guess the choice made.
+If he finds the choice made by the first player, he gains one point. if not, he gain nothing.

+The game has 5 rounds.

 ## Motivation